 So this place is a bit of a mixed bag.
 If you stay active and have a high approval rating, chances are you will see a plentiful job board.
 But if you fall off track or go on vacation for a few weeks, you are going to need to be one of their best-rated writers to stand much of a chance until you build some traction again.

 They haven’t really updated their dashboard interface to a satisfying point.
-Features like editor jobs have been added and visually planned in, but even the things that do have elements in place are not working properly yet.
+Features like editor jobs have been added and visually planned in, but even those with elements are not working properly.

-However, Zerys itself is a huge writing company that has many great clients.
+However, Zerys is a huge writing company with many great clients.
 You have nothing to worry about when working as a writer here.
-Its a site that flies under the radar, yet has a large supply of work most of the time.
+It is a site that flies under the radar yet has a large work supply most of the time.
 If you can get on top, you won’t have to look anywhere else for work.

-Just set the rate you charge to higher and request an increase in pay whenever a client begins to specifically request you often.
+Just set the rate you charge to higher and request a pay increase whenever a client begins to request you, often specifically.
 Interestingly, it is not uncommon for clients to tip writers on here for providing good work.

 As far as how often you should log in here, base it around what you’re finding from other sites.
-If you have no luck elsewhere, start working here to see whether you can build up some clientele.
-If you are able to select from a wide range of jobs here though, I highly suggest you stay dedicated to them because the consistency is well worth it.
+If you have no luck elsewhere, start working there to see whether you can build up some clientele.
+If you can select from a wide range of jobs here, I highly suggest you stay dedicated to them because the consistency is well worth it.

-However, keep in mind that some clients do the same thing here as they do on iWriter where they reject your work for no valid reason.
-Thankfully, at both of these writing sites you can see what the client’s approval rating is before applying for their job.
+However, keep in mind that some clients do the same thing here as they do on iWriter, where they reject your work for no valid reason.
+Thankfully, you can see the client’s approval rate at both of these writing sites before applying for their job.
 For those that have worked at iWriter before, don’t worry … most clients on Zerys have a reasonable approval rating.